jdwhite/pkgsrc-darwin/README.md

 =============
 This repository contains documentation, support files, and troubleshooting tips for using the [pkgsrc](http://pkgsrc.org) package management system under OS X/macOS version 10.8 and later.

+Last tested with: macOS Sequoia 15.0 (Apple Silicon), XCode 16.0 Command Line Tools, pkgsrc-current-20240918

 ## Using Binary Packages

 The `pkgin` tool provides a `yum/dnf/apt`-like interface for managing packages downloaded from one or more binary package repositories.
-Check out the excellent [`pkgin` bootstrapping instructions](https://pkgsrc.joyent.com/install-on-osx/) from Joyent.
+Check out the excellent [`pkgin` bootstrapping instructions](https://pkgsrc.smartos.org/install-on-macos/).

 ## Compiling Packages From Source

 ### Note regarding System Integrity Protection (SIP)

 With the addition of System Integrity Protection in OS X 10.11, the ability to modify most everything under ```/usr``` is now restricted, even as root, with the exception of ```/usr/local```.
 These instructions and support files have been modified to use the prefix of ```/opt``` instead of the more lengthy ```/usr/local```.
+Do you _*NOT*_ need to disable SIP to use pkgsrc on macOS.

 ### Bootstrapping